Opening on Friday, November 1, 6 to 8 pm

 Eva Presenhuber is pleased to announce its fifth solo exhibition by the Scottish artist Douglas Gordon.

 Douglas Gordon is known for his interest in cinema and images taken from collective memory and everyday culture.
 His work encompasses film, performance, sculptural installation, and conceptual text.
-The exhibition is centered on the ongoing installation Happy Birthday To Me..., and features two film installations Video Diptych and Sharpening Fantasy, alongside text works and burned Andy Warhol skull posters.
+The exhibition is centered on the ongoing installation Happy Birthday To Me..., accompanied by a new 24-part burned print work titled Self Portrait of You + Me (Neighborly Love), the film installation Video Diptych, and a text-based wall piece Shadow and ghosts on the entry floor.
+Below ground level, the films Full Circle, Sharpening Fantasy, and Self-Portrait in Tangier play in dialogue with each other to create an immersive visual and audio experience.

 In the central installation, viewers find themselves confronted by human skull replicas randomly strewn in a corner.
 The gallery walls and carpet are red, the light penetrating the red gel-covered windows intensifies the sacred atmosphere evoked by the skulls.
 Each skull represents one year of the artist's life; engraved into each skull are five-pointed stars representing his age, one star for each year.
 The stars recall the star-shaped tonsure on the back of Marcel Duchamp’s head in a photograph by Man Ray.

 Preoccupied with collective and individual memory, pop culture, and history, Happy Birthday To Me... encapsulates the artist's oeuvre as well as his life, juxtaposing immortality and transience.
-The engraved stars not only represent Gordon's age but also allude to movie stars, as do the burned Andy Warhol skull posters and earlier works in which Gordon distorted the faces of stars by slowing-down or otherwise manipulating movies, thereby giving a new dimension to collective memory.
+The engraved stars not only represent Gordon's age but also allude to movie stars, as does Self Portrait of You + Me (Neighborly Love) and earlier works in which Gordon distorted the faces of stars by slowing-down or otherwise manipulating movies, thereby giving a new dimension to collective memory.
 In Gordon's work, portraits always serve as a mirror of the viewer who identifies with the portrayed.
 Elsewhere, Gordon has allowed the viewer to step behind the screen and perceive its verso as a mirror image.

 The video installation Sharpening Fantasy shows knife grinders in Tangier carrying out the movements needed to sharpen knives and scissors but without an object to work on.
 The film alludes to muscle memory, i.e. to the way movements can bear and evoke memories.
 The images are accompanied by the sound of grinding and other background noises from a working day in Tangier.
 Sharpening Fantasy blurs the boundaries between vision, imagination, and memory.
-The work opens a sometimes contradictory space of mythical logic.
+The work opens a sometimes contradictory space of mythical logic, which is furthered by the two complementary films Full Circle and Self-Portrait in Tangier.

 By presenting different, yet related works in a spatial order that creates its own dynamic, the show becomes an installation in and of itself.
 As in Happy Birthday To Me... viewers find themselves not merely in front of a work but rather immersed in art.
 Their memories are evoked, it is as if they were to find themselves in their own film.
 The installation’s title ironically points to a celebration of life, as the viewer is let into memento mori, juxtaposing the mortality of human life and the immortality of art.
 Each year the artist comes closer to his death, and yet his œuvre will continue to exist beyond it.